Inside: Because mastering the art of breastfeeding can take some time, these breastfeeding tips for new moms can help set you up for success early on.

-Breastfeeding like parenting, is one of those things you are never truly prepared for in full.
-Sure you might do your research and may even hear a million and one stories from other moms who’ve been there.
+Breastfeeding like parenting is one of those things you are never truly prepared for in full.
+Sure you might do your research to prepare as much as you can, and may even hear a million and one stories from other moms who’ve been there.

 Every mother’s journey in breastfeeding is unique.
 And unfortunately, most moms have to learn the ins and outs of breastfeeding first hand, the hard way.

 But when we stumble upon a few golden nuggets, it’s important to share them with other moms out there embarking on this new chapter in life.
 These breastfeeding tips for new moms will make the journey much more manageable in the long-term.

 Read: The Real Pros & Cons of Breastfeeding

 This post may contain affiliate links.

 Here are a few of those tips to keep in mind, especially as a new mom breastfeeding for the first time:

 Create a comfortable space for nursing baby — it could be the couch, a nursing chair, or your bed with the help of a boppy or MyBrestFriend pillow (the one I used due to back pain!).
 These breastfeeding supports will help you relax and take your time — which are both key to your milk supply and practicing proper latching.

 Don’t forget to keep a basket of nursing essentials handy with anything that you need to comfortably feed: snacks, bottles of water, the remote and charger…and the ONE thing that I never had enough of at almost EVERY nursing session(was this you too?)!!

 All of these items make the experience so much easier during long nursing stretches.